zmahnoor14/MAW/README.md

 cam_func(path = "QC/", f = "02neg.mzML", mode = "neg")
 ```

-7. (optional, follow if followed 6.) add the QC files to your input files.
-This can be done simply by adding one more column to the input_table and adding the pos files against pos mode LCMS2 data and neg files against neg mode LCMS2 files.
+7. (optional, if followed 6.)
+Add the QC files to input_table.
+This can be done simply by adding one more column to the input_table and adding the pos files against pos mode LCMS-2 data and neg files against neg mode LCMS-2 files.
 An example is given below:
 ```R
 for (i in 1:nrow(input_table)){
     if (grepl("pos", input_table[i, "mzml_files"], fixed=TRUE)){